ohbendy/Kwekor-Font-Resources/README.md

 # Kwekor-Font-Resources

-Documenting the Kwekor script used for Karen languages
+This repo collects together resources that document the Kwekor script used by Karen communities in Burma and Thailand.

+Contributions very welcome!